 Tori sees yoga and Fuse not just as a means of working out, but a life long practice to better health.
 Her classes incorporate vibrant music with the intensity of Fuse exercises, and she occasionally mixes in fierce martial arts moves.
 Though Tori’s classes are always a challenge, they will appeal to the beginner student as well.
 Since she, too, was a new student once, Tori makes sure to give precise alignment cues, along with options to modify whenever necessary.

 Tori received her 200 hour Yoga certification from Washington, D.C.’s Flow Yoga Center and her Fuse Pilates Certification in 2010.
 Tori also completed her Balanced Body Reformer training in 2012 and the Fuse Pilates reformer bridge program in 2013.
 In terms of specialty training, Tori is a certified Pre-and Postnatal Pilates specialist, studied Pilates for scoliosis with Karen Clippinger, and went back-to-the-basics with Pilates Elder Lolita San Miguel.
+She has also completed Mariska’s Pilates for MS training.

 When Tori is not in a yoga or Fuse class, she can be found running through DC and Virginia training for her latest 10 miler.